voxel51/fiftyone/docs/source/user_guide/groups.rst

 .. note::

-    Every sample in a grouped dataset must have it's `group_field` populated with a `Group` element.
+    Every sample in a grouped dataset must have its group field populated with a |Group| element.

 .. _groups-dataset-properties: